mlee4242/Coding-Questions/README.md

 test_flatten_array.py runs the test cases for flatten_array.py.

 5.)
 See timeseries.py; running "python timeseries.py" will print out the statistics of the data points within timeseries.csv.

-test_timeseries.py runs the test cases for timeseries.py.
+The intervals for the buckets start at a 5 minute increment from the hour. e.g. 19:40:00.000 to 19:44:59.999 would be an interval, and the next interval would be from 19:45:00.000 to 19:59:59.000 test_timeseries.py runs the test cases for timeseries.py.
 Included are extra .csv files for testing (empty_test.csv and test_timeseries.csv) that are used in test_timeseries.py.

 To run the unit tests in 4.) and 5.), run "python <name of unittest file>".